cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-Similarly, each fake test vector in {{fake-vectors}} specifies the configuration information, protocol inputs, and protocol outputs computed during authentication of an unknown or unregistered user.
+Similarly, each fake test vector in {{fake-vectors}} specifies the configuration information, protocol inputs, and protocol outputs computed during the authentication of an unknown or unregistered user.
 Note that `masking_key`, `client_private_key`, and `client_public_key` are used as additional inputs as described in
 {{create-credential-response}}. `client_public_key` is used as the fake record's public key, and `masking_key` for the fake record's masking key parameter.